-1. Criminal Background Check / Vulnerable Sector Check (Employees)
+1. Criminal Background Checks for Employees

-- a) All persons in the employ of the Board as of the effective date of this Policy will provide an acceptable Criminal Background Check in accordance with Ontario Regulation 521/01 (Collection of Personal Information) made under the Education Act. - b) Employees who are absent from the workplace in excess of one year must submit an original acceptable Vulnerable Sector Check at their own expense. - c) All new employees will be required to provide, at their own expense, an original acceptable Vulnerable Sector Check prior to commencing employment. - d) All offers of employment with the Board shall be conditional upon the applicant supplying an original acceptable Vulnerable Sector Check. - e) All Vulnerable Sector Checks submitted after 1-Nov-18 shall be in accordance with the Police Record Checks Reform Act, 2015.
-[Note: Prior to 1-Nov-18 the required police record check was called a vulnerable sector screening check.]
+- a) All persons in the employ of the Board as of the effective date of this Policy will provide an acceptable Criminal Background Check in accordance with Police Record Checks Reform Act, 2015. - b) All new employees will be required to provide, at their own expense, an original acceptable Criminal Background Check (VSC or CRIMC). - c) All offers of employment with the Board shall be conditional upon the applicant supplying an original acceptable Criminal Background Check.